swiftgift/b2b-doc/gifts.md

 This can be useful if you don't want to use Callback URL and want to poll changes on your side.

 Request: `GET https://api.swiftgift.me/v1/gifts/123`

-Response (example: where gift has been accepted):
+Response (example: gift has been accepted):
 ```json
 {
   "id": 321,